Are Life Insurance Premiums Tax Deductible? (2026 Business & Individual Rules)

 BetterWealth

-At BetterWealth, the focus is on showing you how life insurance really works with your taxes so you can plan with confidence instead of guessing.
-When you understand the actual rules, you can stop hoping for tax breaks that are not there and start using policies more intentionally.
+At BetterWealth, the focus is on helping you understand how life insurance actually works with your taxes so you can plan with confidence instead of guessing.
+When you know the real rules, you can stop expecting tax breaks that usually don’t exist and start using life insurance more intentionally.

 What Are Life Insurance Premiums?